joseporras00/Moodle_Dashboard/README.md

-# Formula 1 Statistics Page

-_*ATTENTION: This version of F1STATS in this repository is made with the open source version of [Dash](https://plotly.com/dash/) and [Dash Bootstrap Components](https://dash-bootstrap-components.opensource.faculty.ai/).*_

-_*My published version of F1STATS (found [here](https://formula1stats.herokuapp.com/)) was built with [Dash Design Kit](https://plotly.com/dash/design-kit/), a commercially licensed software, which is why I have set my original repository to private.
-This version of the app contains the exact same graphing tools and information - the only difference are the UI components.*_

-_*If you have questions regarding the difference between the open source version of Dash and Dash Enterprise, feel free to reach out!*_

-This web application produces race results, driver and constructor rankings, up-to-date timetables, and comparisons of Formula 1 seasons from 1950 to the present.
+# Moodle Dashboard

+This web application allows visualize data of students, differents graphs and also you can create and train predictions model to use for future students.

-Built with Python, Dash, and the Ergast Developer API (Motor Racing Data), this application will provide users an in-depth look at the numbers behind Formula 1.
+Built with Python and Dash, this application will provide users an in-depth look at Moodle's data.

-Dash is an open-source Python framework that is used for building data visualization applications - combining Dash with the [Ergast Developer API](http://ergast.com/mrd/), this application offers a useful, interactive platform for old and new fans of the motorsport.
+Dash is an open-source Python framework that is used for building data visualization applications - this application offers a useful, interactive platform for teachers wich use Moodle.

-The application will be divided into four categories/tabs:
+The application will be divided into four pages:

 * Home
-* Seasons
-* Drivers
+* Dashboard
-* Constructors
+* Train Model
-* Grand Prix
+* Predict

-## Home Tab (Coming Soon)
+## Home
 The Home page will display:

-* Results of the most recent race (top five drivers)
-* Countdown to the next Grand Prix
-* Recent headlines regarding Formula 1

-## Seasons Tab
-The Seasons page will feature an interactive line graph that shows the trajectory of points of earned at each Grand Prix for each driver.
-By default, the top six drivers will be shown but the user will be given the option to add or remove drivers to this graph.
+* A upload component to upload the file for dashboard and train model pages
+* A table with the data uploaded

-## Drivers
+## Dashboard
-The Drivers tab will display:

-* Driver's bio
-* Points line graph by year
-* Individual race results
-* List of race wins
-* List of podium finishes
+This page will feature interactive graphs about the students' marks and other variables, also you can filter each graph with the number of the course you want to study.
+Then you could see a correlation matrix and the importance of the variables of the dataset.

-## Constructors
+## Train Model
-The constructors tab will display:

-* Constructor standings by year
+The train model page will allow you to create a prediction model:

+* Train and test size
+* Select target and independent variables
+* Select kfold splits
-* Pie graph that shows the proportion of points earned by constructor
+* Select the type of the model

-## Grand Prix
-The Grand Prix tab will display:

-* Circuit layout
+* Results

-* Driver with most wins
-* Driver with most pole positions
-* Fastest Lap Record and record holder
+## Predict
+The predict page will show the prediction of a file uploaded in a table.
+Then you could download it as a CSV file.

 ## Running The Script

-In order to access the single-page application, open up Terminal and make sure to change the working directory to exactly where you saved this folder:
+In order to access the application, open up Terminal and make sure to change the working directory to exactly where you saved this folder:

 * Create a virtual environment and activate it
 * Run __pip install -r requirements.txt__